Fairfield University Art Museum: Collections

-The Meditz Gallery, which resembles an early Christian basilica in plan, showcases ten paintings from the Italian Renaissance and Baroque periods, works gifted to the University by the Samuel H. Kress Foundation via Bridgeport's Discovery Museum.
-The entrance hall to the museum contains highlights from the University's collection of plaster casts after exemplary works from ancient Rome and Greece (including eight recently donated to the University by the Acropolis Museum in Athens).
+The Meditz Gallery, which resembles an early Christian basilica in plan, showcases ten paintings from the Italian Renaissance and Baroque periods, works gifted to the University by the Samuel H. Kress Foundation through Bridgeport's Discovery Museum.
+The entrance hall to the museum contains highlights from the University's collection of plaster casts after exemplary works from Ancient Rome and Greece, including eight recently donated to the University by the Acropolis Museum in Athens.

 Additional galleries in the museum house a range of non-Western art artifacts (including pre-Columbian vessels, 19th-century South East Asian sculptures and African masks), along with pieces from the Celtic, Byzantine, Medieval and Romanesque periods on loan from the Metropolitan Museum of Art's Department of Medieval Art and The Cloisters.
 Special exhibitions which have been presented in recent years have included work by the art deco master Hildreth Meiere, French drawings and paintings from the Horvitz Collection, ledger drawings of the Plains Indians, images of Manhattan by Adolf Dehn, a ground-breaking exhibition on hair in the classical world and a major international loan exhibition entitled "The Holy Name - Art of the Gesu: Bernini and his Age."
 This exhibition included six works from the Museum of the Church of the Gesu which had never before left Rome, including a Bernini bust of Cardinal Roberto Bellarmino, the patron saint of Fairfield University.

 The Walsh Gallery is used by the museum primarily for exhibitions of modern and contemporary art.
 Recent exhibitions have included Rodin sculpture, William Kentridge prints, a Richard Lytle retrospective, paintings by Leonardo Cremonini from the collection of the William Louis-Dreyfus Foundation, Don Gummer drawings and sculpture, and work by the Guerrilla Girls.

 In 2017, the Fairfield University Art Museum received a transformative gift of over 1200 prints from the artist, collector, and master printer James Reed.
 The James Reed Print Collection includes works by some of the preeminent artists of the French 19th century, including Théodore Géricault, Eugène Delacroix, Honoré Daumier, Édouard Manet, Odilon Redon, Maurice Denis and Henri Fantin-Latour.
 In addition, the collection includes Old Master engravings, etchings and woodcuts by northern European artists such as Maerten de Vos and Jost Amman, as well as a group of German Expressionist woodcuts and lithographs by artists such as Ernst Ludwig Kirchner and Max Beckmann.
 Newer additions to the collection are primarily American contemporary prints by artists such as Josef Albers, Jim Dine, Richard Haas, Jasper Johns, Claes Oldenberg, as well as works by Connecticut artists that were printed by Reed at his Milestone Graphics studio.